Manage Windows LAPS using powershell

 Get-LapsAADPassword -DeviceIds JatinM-WIn10-NW

-Using Get-LapsAADPassword cmdlet without any parameters apart from DeviceIds will only provide basic information about the device.
-If you want to know the password of the managed local admin account then you would need to use two more parameters -IncludePasswords and -AsPlainText.
+Using the Get-LapsAADPassword cmdlet without any parameters apart from DeviceIds will only provide basic information about the device.
+If you want to retrieve the managed local admin account password, you must include two more parameters: -IncludePasswords and -AsPlainText.

 Get-LapsAADPassword -DeviceIds JatinM-WIn10-NW -IncludePasswords -AsPlainText

-How to reset LAPS managed local admin password
+How do you reset the managed local admin password?

 Conclusion

-In this blog post, we have seen how to manage Windows LAPS local admin account using Powershell.
-You can retrieve managed local admin user account password remotely by connecting to Microsoft Graph instead of logging on to Microsoft intune admin center or Microsoft Entra portal.
+In this blog post, we have explored how to manage the Windows LAPS local admin account using PowerShell.
+You can remotely retrieve the managed local admin user account password by connecting to Microsoft Graph, eliminating the need to log in to the Microsoft Intune admin center or Microsoft Entra portal.